sarisabban/DeepPhase/README.md

 2. Download a list of PDB IDs from RCSB.org, make sure the all the IDs are in a single line separated by a comma as per the RCSB standard.

-3. Compile the dataset using the following command:
+3. Compile the dataset using one of the following commands:

+To compile the whole dataset for DeepClass

 `python crystal.py class`

+To compile the top 10000 reflection points (sorted by E-Value) for DeepClass

+`python crystal.py class_top 10000`

+To compile the whole dataset for DeepPhase

+`python crystal.py phase`

+For whole dataset compilation, to find the maximum number of reflections of the largest example use the following command:

+`python crystal.py max_size`

 4. Vectorise and serialise the dataset.
 The dataset is too large to be loaded anywhere, therefore this command will build the tensors, normalise them or one-hot encode them, then serialise them, that way the dataset can be loaded.
 Each tensor will be a separate file.

+For DeepClass:

+`python crystal.py vectorise_class MAX_SIZE`

+For DeepPhase:

-`python crystal.py vectorise_class`
+`python crystal.py vectorise_phase MAX_SIZE`

 **NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.